 Jaundice (icterus) is the result of accumulation of bilirubin in the bloodstream and subsequent deposition in the skin, sclera, and mucous membranes.
 The normal range for total bilirubin is 0.2 to 1.2 mg/dL.
-Jaundice may not be clinically evident until serum levels exceed 3 mg/dL.
+Jaundice may not be clinically evident until serum levels >3 mg/dL.

-The underlying etiology of jaundice may be quite difficult to discern.
-A pointed history and physical examination is of utmost importance.
-By using this approach, an accurate diagnosis is possible in approximately 85% of patients.
+With a focused history and physical exam, an accurate diagnosis is possible in approximately 85% of patients.

 Consultant Gastroenterologist and Associate Lecturer in Medicine